Yvonne Spence loves to create healthy recipes and believes we don't have to give up enjoyment when we give up refined sugar.

 Amounts would apply to a cake with around 180 grams or 6 ounces of flour.
 Do experiment with different quantities because flours vary.

-6. Instead of jam or marmalade on white toast for breakfast, try sliced or mashed banana on wholemeal toast.
-For extra protein first spread your toast with a nut butter or soft cheese.
+Instead of jam or marmalade on white toast for breakfast, try sliced or mashed banana on wholemeal toast.
+For extra protein, first spread your toast with a nut butter or soft cheese.

-7. Add vanilla or cinnamon to recipes and you’ll find you can make do with less or no sugar.
-Take care when buying vanilla essence though, because many contain - guess what - sugar.
+Add vanilla or cinnamon to recipes and you’ll find you can make do with less or no sugar.
+Take care when buying vanilla essence, though, because many contain—you guessed it—sugar.
 You can buy vanilla powder from some health food stores or online.

 Or make your own chocolate with this very easy and delicious recipe!

-9. Slow down to really taste food you eat.
-If people feel guilty about eating sweet things they often eat quickly, barely noticing the taste, and so want more.
-If you’re eating it anyway you might as well enjoy it!
+Slow down to really taste the food you eat.
+If people feel guilty about eating sweet things, they often eat quickly, barely noticing the taste, and so want more.
+If you’re eating it anyway, you might as well enjoy it!
 Someone I know allows herself one square of good quality chocolate a day and lets it slowly melt in her mouth, savouring it for longer than it used to take to eat a whole bar.

-You may not always have time to cook and puree dates, and some much healthier natural sweeteners have come available recently.
+You may not always have time to cook and puree dates, and some much healthier natural sweeteners have become available recently.

-This powder is made from the Peruvian lacuma fruit and because the entire fruit is dried and powdered, it contains fiber and nutrients.
-It is a powerful source of anti-oxidants and B vitamins, and I find it very tasty.
+- Lucuma Powder: This powder is made from the Peruvian lucuma fruit, and because the entire fruit is dried and powdered, it contains fiber and nutrients.
+It is a powerful source of antioxidants and B vitamins, and I find it very tasty.
 (Not everyone agrees, so it’s down to individual taste.)